-D. A. Summers et al., "Environmental Remediation Using High-Pressure Waterjets for Emplacement of Treatment Media," 18th International Conference on Water Jetting, BHR Group, Jan 2006.
+D. A. Summers et al., "Environmental Remediation using High-Pressure Waterjets for Emplacement of Treatment Media," Proceedings of the 18th International Conference on Water Jetting (2006, Gdansk, Poland), BHR Group, Sep 2006.

 Mining and Nuclear Engineering